You want to know how to write a book, but you’re not sure where to start.

 Understanding that you are writing in a specific genre and for a defined demographic helps you in so many ways.

-By doing this, you will help your book’s discoverability and saleability chances.
+Doing this will help your book’s discoverability and saleability chances.

 When you plan your book launch, you will have a much better idea of how to answer the how, where, when, and why questions.